 Peter Safar (1924–2003) is widely regarded as the father of modern CPR.
 A Czech-born anaesthesiologist who fled to the United States after the Second World War, Safar combined extraordinary scientific rigour with a deeply humanitarian vision of medicine.
 His work did not simply advance resuscitation — it made the idea of training ordinary people to save lives not just possible but routine.
+For a detailed biography, Life in the Fast Lane’s medical eponym entry on Peter Safar is one of the most comprehensive resources available.

 The ABC of Resuscitation

 Working with James Elam from 1956, Safar conducted a landmark series of experiments demonstrating that mouth-to-mouth breathing could maintain adequate oxygen levels in a non-breathing person — and crucially, that untrained members of the public could do it effectively.
 He combined the Airway, Breathing, and Circulation components into a single teachable system, publishing ABC of Resuscitation in 1957.
 The American Heart Association adopted this framework in 1973 as the standard for public CPR training — a standard that, in evolved form, remains in use today.
+Understanding the full chain of survival that Safar’s work helped establish is essential for anyone seeking to understand modern resuscitation.

 Safar also persuaded Norwegian toy manufacturer Åsmund Laërdal to create the Resusci Anne mannequin — the training dummy used to teach CPR to millions of people worldwide, named after a girl whose face was taken from a famous death mask.
 It is estimated that Resusci Anne has been used to train more people than any other medical training device in history.